The God of Miracles

 Pippa adds

-Even great people of God have times of discouragement.
-Having killed all those false prophets, you would think that Elijah could take on anything.
-But after spiritual and physical exhaustion, we need replenishing.
-Elijah’s recovery seems to come through sleep, food and exercise (although walking for forty days and forty nights seems a bit excessive) and also taking on an assistant (which dealt with his feeling of isolation).
+In 1 Kings 19:2–9, we see that even great people of God have times of discouragement.
+Having defeated the false prophets of Baal, as we read in 1 Kings 18, you would think Elijah would feel that he could take on anything.
+But after spiritual and physical exhaustion, we need replenishment.
+In Chapter 19, we see that Elijah’s recovery seems to come through sleep, food and exercise (although walking for forty days and forty nights seems a bit excessive), and also taking on an assistant (which dealt with his feeling of isolation).
 But, most importantly, he hears the voice of God speaking to him again.

 Verse of the Day